Value Summation: A Novel Scoring Function for MPC-based Model-based Reinforcement Learning: Simulation

 \subsection{Standard Gym Environments}

 We evaluate VS-MBRL in the simulated control tasks of MuJoCo \cite{c15} included in the OpenAI-gym library \cite{c16}: Ant-v3, Hopper-v3, HalfCheetah-v3, Walker2d-v3, Humanoid-v3, and InvertedDoublePendulum-v2.
-We compare the average return of VS-MBRL over three trials against other scoring functions.
+In addition, to show the superior performance of our algorithm against Sum-Reward and Sum-Reward-Value scoring functions for problems with sparse rewards, we create three sparse-reward environments named Sparse InvertedDoublePendulum-v2, Sparse Reacher-v2, and Sparse Hopper-v3 by modifying the Gym environments InvertedDoublePendulum-v2, Reacher-v2, Hopper-v3, respectively.
+To make the rewards of an environment sparse, we only consider the reward of the last step of an episode and assume that other rewards are zero.
+However, it should be noted that to evaluate the sparse-reward environments, we use the corresponding dense-reward ones since the dense-reward environments are more suitable to show the performance of the algorithms.\\ We compare the average return of VS-MBRL over three trials against other scoring functions.
 As shown in Fig.~\ref{fig4}, the average return of each scoring function is plotted against the time step for each environment.
 In all environments, except Half-Cheetah-v3 and InvertedDoublePendulum-v2, VS-MBRL outperforms other scoring functions, proving the benefit of using value summation over other methods (\textit{See} Table ~\ref{tab:table1}).
 It is speculated that in Half-Cheetah-v3, the estimation of the state-action value function imposes a significant error in planning, especially at the first 200,000 time steps, when the state-action value neural network needs more data.
 Also, rewards are more useful in simple problems, such as InvertedDoublePendulum-v2, since the state-action value network requires a significant amount of training data.
-However, these events prove negligible in complex problems, such as Humanoid-v3, Walker2d-v3 and Hopper-v3, where value summation results in fast and stable learning.
+However, these cases are rare in complex problems, such as Humanoid-v3, Walker2d-v3, and Hopper-v3, where value summation results in fast and stable learning.
 According to Ant-v3 and HalfCheetah-v3, relying only on reward summation can impede learning for a long time, resulting in poor performance.
+Moreover, for sparse-reward environments, VS-MBRL has an excellent performance against other scoring functions, proving that relying on state-action values rather than rewards results in a better average return and sample efficiency.
+In addition, the performance of VS-MBRL in Sparse InvertedDoublePendulum-v2 and Sparse Reacher-v2 shows that the proposed algorithm accelerates learning in simple and complex sparse-reward environments.
+It is worth mentioning that, although utilizing VS-MBRL increases average returns in most environments, it may impose variance in results, which is a result of using neural networks to estimate state-action values.